Wiley T. Buchanan Jr.: Diplomatic career

+Her Majesty Queen Elizabeth II is presented the Key to the City of Washington by District Commissioner Robert Enoch McLaughlin in 1957.
+Buchanan is right of Prince Philip, Duke of Edinburgh.

 On September 12, 1953, he was appointed Envoy Extraordinary and Minister Plenipotentiary to Luxembourg by U.S. President Dwight D. Eisenhower to replace fellow Texan and outsize personality and steel heiress Perle Mesta.
 He presented his credentials on December 1, 1953, and, two years later, when the two countries agreed to raise their respective missions to embassy level, he was promoted, appointed on September 9, 1956, and confirmed (during a recess of the U.S. Senate), as the U.S. Ambassador to Luxembourg.
 Buchanan left his post in Luxembourg on December 20, 1956.

 Shortly after returning from Luxembourg, Eisenhower appointed Buchanan became Chief of Protocol, a role designed to assist the international diplomats stationed in the United States.
 He was protocol chief until January 1961 when John F. Kennedy was inaugurated as President and he was succeeded by Angier Biddle Duke, the former Ambassador to El Salvador and a close friend of Kennedy.
 In 1959, The Washington Post described Buchanan as follows:

 "What kind of a man is Wiley Buchanan? ...
 He is of medium height--five feet, eight and a half inches of shrewd determination...
 Buchanan has the same firm lines around his jaw and the same love of hospitality which characterized his ancestor, the fifteenth President of the United States, James Buchanan...
 His formidable fortune, flowing originally from Texas lumber, cotton, and oil, keeps multiplying through his Washington real estate foresight."

 After leaving the government, he wrote an amusing memoir in which he candidly discussed his work as head of protocol.
 The book, Red Carpet at the White House: Four Years as Chief of Protocol in the Eisenhower Administration, was published in 1964.
 Buchanan was a close friend of Richard Nixon, and contributed to his campaign for president.

 On March 25, 1975, then President Gerald Ford appointed Buchanan as the U.S. Ambassador to Austria.
 He presented his credentials on April 2, 1975, and served throughout the rest of the Ford administration, leaving his post on March 13, 1977.
 Upon Jimmy Carter's election to the presidency, Buchanan was succeeded by Milton A. Wolf, a former investment banker and real estate developer from Cleveland, Ohio.

 In Washington, he was a member of the Federal City Council, L'Enfant Plaza Corporation, and the National Symphony, of which he sat on the board for the last two.
 He was a trustee of his alma mater, George Washington University, and the Johns Hopkins University's School of Advanced International Studies.